catmaid/CATMAID/sphinx-doc/source/vagrant.rst

 `Vagrant <https://www.vagrantup.com/intro/index.html>`_ is an easy-to-configure abstraction layer over a number of virtual machine providers (e.g. VirtualBox, VMWare, Hyper-V) implemented in ruby 2.6.
 Once installed, you need only ``vagrant up`` inside the repository to create a fully-fledged Ubuntu VM with PostgreSQL running, fully populated Python and Node environments, and a base R environment.

-`Install vagrant <https://www.vagrantup.com/docs/installation/>`_ and a VM provider (`VirtualBox <https://www.virtualbox.org/manual/UserManual.html#installation>`_, an open source, cross platform option, is preferred).
+`Install vagrant <https://www.vagrantup.com/docs/installation/>`_ and the `VirtualBox <https://www.virtualbox.org/manual/UserManual.html#installation>`_ VM provider.
+You may need to enable virtualization in the BIOS.
+Note also that VirtualBox `may not be compatible with Docker under windows <https://docs.docker.com/docker-for-windows/install/#system-requirements>`_.

 .. glossary::